Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Conclusions and implications

 \subsubsection{Implications for future challenges}

 We think that future challenges should study more difficult scenarios that are farther from being solved, for example full-body motion in dyadic interaction.
 That can also provide interesting opportunities for exploring other types of appropriateness, e.g., with respect to the interlocutor stance and behaviour, as studied in \citet{jonell2020let, woo2021development}.
-Generating interlocutor-aware full-body gestures might therefore be a focus of the next GENEA Challenge.
+Generating interlocutor-aware full-body gestures was therefore a focus of the GENEA Challenge 2023 \citet{kucherenko2023genea}.
 This should be coupled with further method development to obtain methodologies for conducting and analysing appropriateness tests with increased resolving power whilst still controlling for motion human-likeness.
 In general, challenges like the one described here can play an important part in identifying key factors for generating convincing co-speech gestures in practice, and help drive and validate future progress towards endowing embodied agents with natural and appropriate gesture motion.

-\begin{acks} The authors wish to thank Meta Research for the data; Carolyn Saund, Axel Johansson, Christianne Sandstig, Leonhard Grosse, Natalia Kalyva, and Natasha Greenwood for the transcriptions; Esther Ericsson for the 3D character; Zerrin Yumak for input; Judith Bütepage, Minsu Jang, Tony Belpaeme, Jieyeon Woo, and Rajmund Nagy for feedback on the manuscript; and Jim Royal for preparing a video presentation.
+\begin{acks} The authors wish to thank Meta Research for the data; Carolyn Saund, Axel Johansson, Christianne Sandstig, Leonhard Grosse, Natalia Kalyva, and Natasha Greenwood for the transcriptions; Esther Ericsson for the 3D character; Zerrin Yumak for input; Judith Bütepage, Minsu Jang, Tony Belpaeme, Jieyeon Woo, and Rajmund Nagy for feedback on the manuscript; and Jim Royal for video production.

-This research was partially supported by IITP grant no.\ 2017-0-00162 (Development of Human-care Robot Technology for Aging Society) funded by the Korean government (MSIT), by the Flemish Research Foundation (FWO) grant no.\ 1S95020N, by the Portuguese Foundation for Science and Technology grant no.\ SFRH/BD/127842/ 2016, and by the Knut and Alice Wallenberg Foundation, both through Wallenberg Research Arena (WARA) Media and Language -- with in-kind contribution from the Electronic Arts (EA) R\&D department, SEED -- and through the Wallenberg AI, Autonomous Systems and Software Program (WASP). \end{acks}
+This research was partially supported by the Industrial Fundamental Technology Development Program (no.\ 20023495) funded by MOTIE, Korea, by the Flemish Research Foundation (FWO) grant no.\ 1S95020N, by the Portuguese Foundation for Science and Technology grant no.\ SFRH/BD/127842/ 2016, and by the Knut and Alice Wallenberg Foundation, both through Wallenberg Research Arena (WARA) Media and Language -- with in-kind contribution from the Electronic Arts R\&D department, SEED -- and through the Wallenberg AI, Autonomous Systems and Software Program (WASP). \end{acks}